turingschool/front-end-curriculum/lessons/module-2/linked_list_exploration.md

 14. `Push` the value 59 then run a `count` to find how many nodes are in the list
 15. What is the `index` of the value 63?

+[TODO: Walk through this to get the answers / check feasibility]

 Compare your resulting Linked List model to the person next to you.
 If there are any discrepancies, walk through it again together.

 #### Synthesize